 - ASHA offers CE courses on supervision which can be found on CE courses section of its website.
 CAPCSD also offers supervision course that are on its website.
 At times, some course offerings are free.

 A stipend of $300.00 is paid to externship supervisors for personal or facility use provided minimally 75 clinical hours are provided to the graduate student.
 Loyola also hosts opportunities for complimentary CEUs annually specifically for supervisors of Loyola students.
 Supervisors have access to the Externship Supervisors Group Facebook page.

-Loyola students have class on Mondays so are available for 2, 3 or 4 day placements Tuesday through Friday.
-Students should not be regularly scheduled on weekend days since they need adequate preparation time for Monday classes.
-Exceptions by request only.
+Loyola students have class on Mondays and are available for 2, 3 or 4 day externship placements Tuesday through Friday.
+Students should not be regularly scheduled on weekend days as they need adequate preparation time for Monday classes.
+Exceptions are by request only.
 Students are informed that the supervisor will set the weekly and daily schedule appropriate for the facility and that days off are at the supervisor’s discretion.
-Start and end dates for the semester are designated but requests can be made to the Loyola Externship Director in order to approve an earlier start or later end date.
+Start and end dates for the semester are designated but requests can be made to the Loyola Externship Director to approve an earlier start or later end date.